Recycling & Waste diversion efforts at ucf

 Cardboard (must be clean, no food stains/grease) Napkins and paper towels

-Paper (books, magazines, newspaper, boxes, paper egg cartons, paper bags, beverage cartons, etc.) Soiled paper and cardboard (NO greasy pizza boxes)
+Paper (books, magazines, newspaper, boxes, paper egg cartons, paper bags, beverage cartons, etc.) Soiled paper and cardboard (NO greasy pizza boxes!)

 Styrofoam